Nebraska Revised Statute 71-830

 (d) Prioritize the need for additional professionals by type and location;

-(f) Beginning in 2011, develop two interdisciplinary behavioral health training sites each year until a total of six sites have been developed.
+(f) Establish and operate six interdisciplinary behavioral health training sites.
 Four of the six sites shall be in counties with a population of fewer than fifty thousand inhabitants.
-Each site shall provide annual interdisciplinary training opportunities for a minimum of three behavioral health professionals.
+Each site shall provide annual interdisciplinary training opportunities for a minimum of six behavioral health professionals; and

 (3) No later than December 1 of every odd-numbered year, the center shall prepare a report of its activities under the Behavioral Health Workforce Act.
 The report shall be filed electronically with the Clerk of the Legislature and shall be provided electronically to any member of the Legislature upon request.